roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "Yeah," Cori said.
 "It rubs on my clit and on my tits.
 It doesn't hurt, but it makes them all really hard.
 I think my pussy will probably be wet all day because of that."

  "Glad to hear it," Ben said, "because I plan to have some of that pussy in a little while.
 I've got several floating fucks left, you know.
 We might just have to take a few extra coffee breaks today."
-Report_Story #23
+3